elotl/buildscaler/README.md

 Scraper provides Buildkite queue tag as a label for each metric.

-2. CircleCI
+## CircleCI

 You have to set up `CIRCLECI_TOKEN` & `CIRCLECI_PROJECT_SLUG`.
-Currently, CircleCI scraper supports only 1 project at the time, meaning that you need to have metrics about more projects, you need to run multiple deployments of `ciplatforms-external-metrics` with different env vars.
+Currently,
+CircleCI scraper supports only 1 project at the time, meaning that you need to have metrics about more projects, you need to run multiple deployments of `buildscaler` with different env vars.
 Scraper takes into account only jobs from pipelines updated earlier than 30 minutes ago.

 Exported metrics: